MicroTube Spine Surgery - Neurogenic Claudication

 Neurogenic Claudication Surgery

-Over the years, the openings where the spinal nerves pass can become constricted.
-This places pressure on the nerves and causes neurogenic claudication.
-A traumatic injury can also cause neurogenic claudication.
+Degenerative lumbar spinal stenosis can develop over time or as part of aging.
+Over the years, the openings where the spinal nerves pass can become constricted, placing pressure on the nerves and causing neurogenic claudication.

 Individuals with neurogenic claudication will have trouble standing or walking for extended periods.
 Symptoms of the condition can start as mild but will typically become more severe once the underlying condition worsens.
 Some of the possible conditions that can cause neurogenic claudication include: